 Whenever an architectural rendering looks lifelike and natural, it means it went through a post-production process.
 Some viewers can’t notice that the designer created these images with rendering software because they look like all other photographs created in real life.

-Architectural rendering solely depends on using different techniques and styles where the 3D designers adjust the lighting, the color, framing, angles, and overall composition.
+Architectural rendering solely depends on using different techniques and styles where the 3D designers adjust the lighting, the colour, framing, angles, and overall composition.
 Each architectural visualization goes through stages of creation.

 There is a close connection between architectural rendering and other forms of art.
 For example, film and architectural rendering are two forms of art that overlap.
 They both have a trait of storytelling that became possible in architectural rendering through 3D rendering software, inherent in the film.